Kitware/geowatch/deployment/conda/README.md

 ### Create SMART Conda Environment

-The instructions below can be used to create the SMART Conda environment and install WATCH as a package.
+The instructions below can be used to create the SMART Conda environment.

 ```bash
 mkdir SMART_DIR (pick a name of your choice)